trust-mfn-berlin/animals-as-objects/vault/material.winter-hardship-at-the-zoo.md

 >
 >No coal from the city?
 >
->Well, that's just great.
+>Well, that’s just great.
 >
->It's not really anything to smile about.
+>It’s not really anything to smile about.
 >
 >No Berliner would be happy ever again
 >